Yann-Brault/splc-artifact/README.md

   - Once the execution is finished, you can run the command `docker ps` to ensure that the container is running.
   - To stop the container execute the command `docker compose down`.

-- Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the application
+- Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the main application.

 In both cases, if the docker execution goes well, the replicator should see a prompt similar as the following: